encode/django-rest-framework/docs/api-guide/generic-views.md

 Provides a `.retrieve(request, *args, **kwargs)` method, that implements returning an existing model instance in a response.

 If an object can be retrieved this returns a `200 OK` response, with a serialized representation of the object as the body of the response.
-Otherwise it will return a `404 Not Found`.
+Otherwise, it will return a `404 Not Found`.

 ## UpdateModelMixin